coracle-social/pomade/README.md

     ["group_ciphertext", "<encrypted hex encoded group package>"], ]),
   "tags": [
-    ["p", "<email service pubkey>"],
+    ["p", "<mailer pubkey>"],
   ],
 }
 ```

-The email service waits until `count` shares have been received and sends the group and all shares to the decrypted `email` in the following format:
+The mailer waits until `count` shares have been received and sends the group and all shares to the decrypted `email` in the following format:

 `base58(group_ciphertext + share_ciphertext * n)`